 We recently visited Universal Studios Hollywood with our two children (ages 12 and 10) and we had such a great day.
-It was the first time my kids had visited Universal Studios Hollywood and it had been a decade or more for me and my husband.
-The park has changed so much since then.
+It was the first time my kids had visited Universal Studios Hollywood and it had been 15+ years for me and my husband.
+The park has changed so much.

 Universal Studios Hollywood is a lot different than Universal Studios Orlando.
-We visited the Orlando park a few years ago and it is about twice as large.
-You’ll probably only need one day for Universal Studios Hollywood.
+We have visited the Orlando park and it is about twice as large.
 The big advantage at Universal Studios Hollywood is that it is built around the real Universal Studios and the Studio Tour is an actual tour of the movie studio.